 As a new industry-leading credential, UVM’s Cannabis Plant Biology Professional Certificate prepares professionals to understand the systems, processes, facilities, and equipment needed to produce Cannabis-based products, including hemp oils enriched in cannabidiol (CBD).

-There is one combined application and registration process for this program.
-As part of that process applicants must verify that they are 18 years of age or older, have a bachelor's degree, and have completed college-level foundational science courses in Biology.
+Course Prerequisites: Students must be 18 years of age or older, have a bachelor’s degree, and have completed college-level foundational science courses in Biology.
 Note that you are not required to submit transcripts.